Krobo people: Krobo military

-From the 17th century onward, Krobo Mountain faced numerous attacks from invading tribes.
+From the 17th century onwards, Krobo Mountain faced numerous attacks from invading tribes.
 The Krobo people won against these invasions until the British military's introduction of rockets and rifle fire finally overcame their defenses.

 Eviction from Krobo Mountain

-Krobo Mountain served as both the spiritual and physical home of the Krobo people, being their first settlement after separating from other Dangme Groups at Lɔlɔvɔ.
+Krobo Mountain served as both the spiritual and physical home of the Krobo people, being their first settlement after separating from other Dangme groups at Lɔlɔvɔ.
 The mountain's strategic position offered ideal protection during times of warfare, with the Krobo defending themselves by rolling boulders down the mountainside, killing enemies and preventing their advance.

 As the population grew, many Krobos began working on farms in the surrounding lowlands, but the mountain remained their cultural centre where all significant rituals took place.
 Girls undergoing the Dipo rite of passage traditionally spent one to three years on the mountain completing their customs.
 The Djemli (priests) were forbidden to leave the mountain overnight.
 With ancestors buried in family homes on the mountain, it became both a spiritual and literal ancestral home.
 It was taboo for the Djemli (priests) to leave the mountain overnight.
 Moreover, as their ancestors were buried in family homes on the mountain, the mountain became the ancestral home not just spiritually but literally.

 This mountain settlement posed challenges for the colonial government, who found it difficult to monitor and control the population.
 Reports suggested that the mountain's seclusion enabled the practice of warrior cults and the violation of colonial laws, such as the requirement to bury the dead in designated cemeteries.
-The colonial government labeled it a "fetish mountain", and in 1892, Governor Griffiths enacted the Native Customs Ordinance to remove the Krobo people from their ancestral home.
+The colonial government labelled it a "fetish mountain", and in 1892, Governor Griffiths enacted the Native Customs Ordinance to remove the Krobo people from their ancestral home.

 The governor gave residents three days to evacuate the mountain.
-For many Krobo people living in the surrounding areas, some several days away, this timeframe made it impossible to retrieve all their belongings.
+For many Krobo people living in surrounding communities, this timeframe was insufficient to retrieve all their belongings.
 People could only carry what they could manage, leaving the rest behind.
 The colonial government then sent soldiers to destroy their personal possessions, including houses, shrines, pots and ancient trees.

 This forced evacuation remains a significant historical trauma for the Krobo people.
 To commemorate this event, both the Manya and Yilo Krobo communities organise annual pilgrimages to the mountain during their Ngmayem and Kloyosikplem festivals.